 James Melton is the pastor of Bible Baptist Church, an Independent Fundamentalist Baptist (IFB) church in Sharon, Tennessee.
 The Christian Nightmares website made me aware of a tract written by Melton titled Safe Sex.
-Melton, because he can read and understand the King James version of the Bible, considers himself a “sexpert.”
+Melton, because he can read and understand the King James Version of the Bible, considers himself a “sexpert.”
 According to Melton, “No one is more qualified to speak on the subject of safe sex than God Himself.”

 Really?
 What does God really know about sex or “safe” sex?
 Only the second person in the Trinity, Jesus, was human, so only he could have had sex.
 Did Jesus, an unmarried man, have sex?
 I am sure that Melton would say, ABSOLUTELY NOT!
 We do have the curious case of the Holy Spirit, a Ghost, an incorporeal entity, impregnating a virgin by the name of Mary.
 According to the Bible, this is the only reference to any part of the Godhead having sex.
 And even here, did not the Holy Spirit commit fornication, having sex with a woman he was not married to?
+(As one commenter said, the Holy Spirit actually raped Mary, having sex with her without her consent.)

 Melton likens having sex to buying a gun: